 At least 85% of women who have periods will routinely get one or more symptoms of PMS during the prior 1-2 weeks.
 Physical symptoms can include cramping, low back pain, breast soreness, headache, fluid retention, intestinal bloating, increased appetite and food cravings.
 Some people find it more difficult to concentrate, or to get good quality sleep.
 There can be emotional ups and downs including irritability, anxiety and depression.
 When symptoms are so severe that they significantly disrupt personal and/or work relationships, PMS is called Premenstrual Dysphoric Disorder (PMDD).
-Fortunately, effective treatments are now available.
+Fortunately, effective medical treatments are now available.

 Symptoms that occur throughout the whole menstrual cycle rather than just pre-menstrually are not PMS.
 It can be helpful to keep a menstrual diary or calendar to note exactly which symptoms you are having and when they are occurring in relation to your periods.